YasmineBY/Questions/README.md

 #What is the difference of a staggered grid comparing to a normal grid?

+Grid View : It is is a ViewGroup that displays items in a two-dimensional, scrollable grid.
+In this each Grid is of same size (Height and width).
+Grid View shows symmetric items in view.

+Staggered Grid View : It is basically an extension to Grid View but in this each Grid is of varying size(Height and width).
+Staggered Grid View shows asymmetric items in view.

 #What is the purpose of logcat?

 #What kind of gestures are available?